 A great collaboration with Benjamin Mayer (clarinet), Clément De Martino (trumpet) and Marie Stoecklé (piano) for our performance of “Quiet City,” and so many amazing saxophone performances over the six day conference in beautiful Strasbourg, FRANCE!

 French-American Musical Exchange

 A spirit of cultural exchange brought French saxophonists Nicolas Prost and Anne Lecapelain to the United States for a collaboration with American saxophonist Christopher Brellochs, pianist Cynthia Peterson and soprano Elizabeth Gerbi featuring French composers Debussy, Ibert, and Milhaud.
 This French-American musical exchange continues in the summer as Christopher and Elizabeth travel to France to partner with Nicolas and Anne.
 See more pictures in PHOTOS.

 National Public Radio: Weekend Edition examined my new recording of QUIET CITY in an interview that aired November 12, 2011.
 With an average listening audience of 3.5 million I was excited to have so many people hear this wonderful music!
 You can read about and hear it by clicking below:

 Below is an interview with Fred Child on PERFORMANCE TODAY, the most-listened-to classical music radio show in America with 1.3 million listeners weekly!
-To listen, you can go their homepage HERE and click "FEATURES" on the left side and then click the link under "Copland Revisited".
-You can also click below to listen to the entire show which discusses QUIET CITY at the beginning and continues starting 29 minutes in.
+To listen, you can go HERE or type "Copland Revisited" in the search bar.

 QUIET CITY IN THE PRESS!